-- "Sec.
+"Sec.
 16. Terms of office and election of Justices of the Supreme Court, Judges of the Court of Appeals, and Judges of the Superior Court.
-Selection and tenure of Justices of the Supreme Court and Judges of the Court of Appeals; election of Judges of the Superior Court. - (1) Election of Judges of the Superior Court.
-Justices of the Supreme Court, Judges of the Court of Appeals, and regular Judges of the Superior Court shall be elected by the qualified voters and shall hold office for terms of eight years and until their successors are elected and qualified.
+Selection and tenure of Justices of the Supreme Court and Judges of the Court of Appeals; election of Judges of the Superior Court.

+Justices of the Supreme Court, Judges of the Court of Appeals, and regular

+- (1) Judges of the Superior Court shall be elected by the qualified voters and shall hold office for terms of eight years and until their successors are elected and qualified.
 Justices of the Supreme Court and Judges of the Court of Appeals shall be elected by the qualified voters of the State.
-Regular Judges of the Superior Court may shall be elected by the qualified voters of the State or by the voters of their respective districts, as the General Assembly may prescribe. districts. - Appointment, retention election, and terms of Justices and Judges of the Appellate Division.
-On and after January 1, 2005, when a vacancy occurs in the office of Chief Justice, Associate Justice, or Judge of the Appellate Division, the Governor shall appoint a person to fill the vacancy.
+Regular Judges of the Superior Court may shall be elected by the qualified voters of the State or by the voters of their respective districts, as the General Assembly may prescribe. districts. - (2) General principles.
+Justices and Judges of the Appellate Division should be selected for and continue to hold office solely upon the basis of personal and professional fitness to administer justice wisely, according to law, and without favor, denial, or delay, to all persons who come into the courts.
+While their continuation in office should be periodically subject to approval by the people, both their initial selection and continuation in office should be free from the influences and necessities of partisan political activity.

+(3) Nomination, appointment, retention election, and terms of Justices and Judges.
+On and after January 1, 2007, when a vacancy occurs in the office of Chief Justice, Associate Justice, or Judge of the Appellate Division, the Governor shall appoint a person to fill the vacancy.
 For the purposes of this section, creation of a new judgeship within the Appellate Division creates a vacancy.
-Prior to appointment, such nominations by the Governor shall be subject to confirmation of the General Assembly by a simple majority of the members of each house present and voting.
-Each house of the General Assembly shall vote on confirmation within 60 calendar days of the date of nomination, except that no day shall be included within that calculation if it is:

-- (a) Between sine die adjournment of one regular session and convening of the next regular session; or - (b) During any period when the General Assembly has adjourned a regular session for more than 30 days jointly as provided under Section 20 of Article II of this Constitution.

-If a nomination is made during either of the periods listed in subdivision (a) or (b) of this subsection, the Governor may convene the General Assembly in extra session for the purpose of considering confirmation of the nomination.
-No action of that extra session shall be valid after the second calendar day of that session, and that extra session may not consider any matters other than rules for the extra session, confirmation of the nomination, and adjournment sine die.
-The nomination may not be confirmed in any extra session other than one called under this subsection.

-The term of office by appointment as Chief Justice, Associate Justice, or Judge of the Appellate Division extends through December 31 after the next statewide election for members of the General Assembly that is held more than 60 months after the appointment.
+The term of office by appointment as Chief Justice, Associate Justice, or Judge of the Appellate Division extends through June 30 after the next statewide election for members of the General Assembly that is held more than 18 months after the appointment.
 At that election, a person holding by appointment the office of Chief Justice, Associate Justice, or Judge of the Appellate Division who desires to continue in office shall be subject to approval by nonpartisan ballot, by a majority of the votes cast on the issue of the Justice's or Judge's retention.
 A Chief Justice, Associate Justice, or Judge of the Appellate Division then approved for retention serves a regular term.

-The regular term of office of the Chief Justice, Associate Justices, and Judges of the Appellate Division is eight years and expires on December 31.
+The regular term of office of the Chief Justice, Associate Justices, and Judges of the Appellate Division is eight years and expires on June 30.

-A Chief Justice, Associate Justice, or Judge of the Appellate Division who desires to continue in office shall be subject to approval by nonpartisan ballot, by a majority of the votes cast on the issue of the Justice's or Judge's retention during the next general election preceding December 31 of the year that the Justice's or Judge's eight-year term would expire.
+At the last statewide election for members of the General Assembly held before the expiration of a regular term of office, a Chief Justice, Associate Justice, or Judge of the Appellate Division who desires to continue in office shall be subject to approval by nonpartisan ballot, by a majority of the votes cast on the issue of the Justice's or Judge's retention.

-If the voters fail to approve the retention in office of a Chief Justice, Associate Justice, or Judge of the Appellate Division serving an appointed or regular term, the office shall become vacant at the end of the term of office, and it shall be filled by appointment as prescribed in this section.
+If the voters fail to approve the retention in office of a Chief Justice, Associate Justice, or Judge of the Appellate Division serving an appointed or regular term, the office shall become vacant at the end of the term of office, and it shall be filled by nomination and appointment as prescribed in this section.

-Voting in a retention election on the Chief Justice, Associate Justices, and Judges of the Appellate Division shall be by the qualified voters of the whole State.
+Voting in a retention election on the Chief Justice, Associate Justices, and Judges of the Appellate Division shall be the qualified voters of the whole State.